Posted on: April 6, 2021

 Developing a sales enablement strategy may not be the most exciting thing you do this year.
 Your new strategy could accelerate sales and help smash targets, and you probably won’t be rewarded with a massive bonus and tearful thanks at the Christmas party.

 Those honours often go to the sales team.
-They are the ones greasing wheels and signing deals.
+They’re the ones greasing wheels and signing deals.
 But there are ways to make a big impact even when you’re not front and centre.

-Sure, at Sopro Towers it’s Steve who rings the gong when he closes another sale, but who is serving up all those juicy leads thanks to killer blog posts with whimsical intros?
+Sure, at Sopro Towers it’s the sales gang ringing the gong when they close another sale, but who’s serving up all those juicy leads thanks to killer blog posts with whimsical intros?
 I think we know who the real hero is here.

-It makes sales agents more effective and efficient at selling.
-They focus on what they do best: pitching, selling, and increasing sales productivity.
+Sales enablement content makes sales agents more effective and efficient at selling.
+It allows them to focus on what they do best: pitching, selling, and increasing sales productivity.

 That’s the simple explanation.
 Let’s go into a little more detail below.